Hello, I’m Dr. Attie (She/They)

 I’m a second-generation Filipina-American of Indigenous Filipino, Irish Catholic, Austrian Jewish, and Spanish ancestry.
 This informs who I am, and what I bring to the treatment room.
 My maternal great-grandmother passed down generations of traditional midwifery wisdom.
 My paternal grandmother passed down her intellectual curiosity and the way she could become completely absorbed in music.

-Pleasure is the antidote to the patriarchy.
+Embodiment is the antidote to the patriarchy.

 📜 Training & Credentials